wchuhao/wchuhao.github.io/README.md

 1. Use a lightweight markup language

     - There are many benefits to using a markup language.
 First, it is human-readable, thus making it easier for almost anyone to contribute.
 In Etter's book, it is highlighted that having documentation that encourages others to contribute provides a great advantage.
-Etter(2016) argues that it allows you to take use the knowledge of more people.
+Etter(2016) argues that it allows you to use the knowledge of more people.
 Additionally, Etter(2016) claims that lightweight markup languages are more portable than What You See Is What You Get (WYSIWYG) editors.
 This again makes it easier for people to contribute as compatibility issues won’t block them.
-We can see the effects of using a lightweight markup language is in **Step 4: Changing the Theme**.
-When doing Step 4 you might have noticed how easy to was to know what each parameter did in the _config.yml.
+We can see the effects of using a lightweight markup language in **Step 4: Changing the Theme**.
+When doing Step 4 you might have noticed how easy it was to know what each parameter did in the _config.yml.
 Even without knowing yml, it is intuitive what needs to be changed to change the theme when using a lightweight markup language like yml.

 2. Format a document with a static site generator

     - Etter(2016) states in their book that static sites are a simple, fast, and portable way to format your documents.
 Unlike full-on websites, static sites are much more lightweight.
 They have no database and are independent of server-side programs, as such, they are perfect for documents.
-In Etter’s book, the recommended way to create static websites is through and generator, such as Jekyll which we are using here.
+In Etter’s book, the recommended way to create static websites is through a generator, such as Jekyll which we are using here.
 Despite us using Jekyll, Etter's book recommends Sphinx, which was built for documentation and comes with a built-in search.
 In Etter’s book, it is noted that the selection of a theme is important.
 A theme with a good interface and a search function is important to the site.
 We have demonstrated this concept through **Step 2** and **Step 4** where we set up a static site generator and select a theme.

 3. Share/host documents on a distributed version control system

     - Distributed version control systems (DVCS) are a great way to allow for concurrent work on the same file without any headaches.
-Etter(2016) argues that while most DVCS are overkill for the documentation workflow, it is still important to them as most developers with use them.
+Etter(2016) argues that while most DVCS are overkill for the documentation workflow, it is still important to them as most developers will use them.
 One of the big appeals to DVCS is that they allow documentation and code to stay in sync, and it encourages developers to contribute as well.
 While Git/GitHub may seem complicated, however, after setting up local, the workflow really just boils down to making changes, committing, and pushing.
-We demonstrated this concept in **Step 1** where we set up the remote repository, in **Step 2** where we set up the local repositroy and we demostrated the workflow of changing/adding a file in **Step 3** where we uploaded the resume.
+We demonstrated this concept in **Step 1** where we set up the remote repository, in **Step 2** where we set up the local repository and we demonstrated the workflow of changing/adding a file in **Step 3** where we uploaded the resume.

 ## More Resources
  - [Modern Technical Writing: An Introduction to Software Documentation](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS)